bunny-thief/primeNumbers-spring-mvc/README.md

 ### Dependencies

+This application was compiled with Eclipse Temurin 17.0.8, Spring Framework 6.1.3 and Spring Boot 3.2.2.

 This application has one dependency on the [primeNumbers library](https://github.com/bunny-thief/primeNumbers).
 It needs to be installed to the Maven local repository.
 Simply, clone the library and then run the Maven install command.

 ```